Hackinator07/thebirdiebriefing.github.io/README.md

 - Check JSON syntax in content files
 - Verify Markdown syntax is correct
 - Ensure content is properly escaped
+- Check that MarkdownContent component is being used (not LinkifyText)

 **Images not loading:**
 - Check file paths in JSON files